-If a claim holder has not followed the exploration plans and permits process that is required to perform certain assessment work needed to keep a claim in good standing, then apart from certain exceptional situations, an exclusion of time order based on difficulties with Aboriginal consultation will not be available.
+In most circumstances, if a claim holder has not followed the exploration plans and permits process that is required to perform certain assessment work needed to keep a claim in good standing, an exclusion of time order based on difficulties with Aboriginal consultation will not be available.

-In very exceptional circumstances, the Minister may make an order excluding a period of time if the claim holder has not submitted an exploration plan or an exploration permit application.
-The decision to make an order under these conditions will be determined by the Minister on a case by case basis in extremely rare situations, where following the exploration plan and exploration permit process would have serious negative repercussions.
-For example, if it is reasonably likely that the submission of an exploration plan or an exploration permit application could cause irrevocable harm to the relationship between the claim holder and an Aboriginal community, jeopardizing the immediate or long-term feasibility of a project on a claim.
+In exceptional circumstances, the Minister may make an order excluding a period of time if the claim holder has not submitted an exploration plan or an exploration permit application.
+The decision to make an order under these conditions will be determined by the Minister on a case by case basis in extremely rare situations where following the exploration plan and exploration permit process would have serious negative repercussions: for example, if it is reasonably likely that the submission of an exploration plan or an exploration permit application at that time could cause irrevocable harm to the relationship between the claim holder and an Aboriginal community, jeopardizing the immediate or long-term feasibility of a project on a claim.

 A claim holder seeking an exclusion of time must be prepared to support the request.